Johann Hockertz

 taken with a grain of salt.
 Margaret's family may have

-been better off than John Hockertz' family; possibly John
+been better off than John Hockerts' family; possibly John

 even worked for Margaret's family, but the story of